AnirudhLab/Police_chatbot_realtime/RAILWAY_DEPLOYMENT.md

 - ENVIRONMENT=production
 - FLASK_ENV=production
 - ALLOWED_ORIGIN=https://your-railway-app-url.railway.app (replace with your actual URL)

+To set environment variables in Railway:
+1. Go to your Railway project dashboard
+2. Click on your deployed service
+3. Navigate to "Variables" in the left sidebar
+4. Click "New Variable" to add each key-value pair
+5. Enter the variable name and value, then click "Add"
+6. After adding all variables, Railway will automatically redeploy your application

 ### 4. Final Deployment
 After setting up environment variables, deploy again: